Enterprise-CMCS/macpro-mako/src/services/cypress/README.md

 *Working with Node v18+ (untested with v16 and will not work with v14 or earlier)*
 ### Installing and using full cypress suite locally

-cd ~projectDir/src/tests/cypress
-npm i

-npx cypress open

-### Installing and using cypress health check suite locally

-cd ~projectDir/src/tests/health-check
+cd ~projectDir/src/services/cypress
-npm i
+yarn

-npx cypress open
+yarn cypress open

 ## Run an individual cypress test rather than whole test suite

-go to test suite directory (based on which suite you are looking for /tests/{suite-name}) npx cypress run --spec "./cypress/e2e/test-name.spec.feature" --headed
+go to test suite directory
+yarn cypress run --spec "./cypress/e2e/test-name.spec.feature" --headed